Tomorrow, and tomorrow, and tomorrow, Creeps in this petty pace from day to day,

 5) The Middle East is the graveyard of empire

-7) Religion and Spirituality are the most profound influences on history
+7) Religion and spirituality are history's most profound influences.

-10) America has had a unique role in history.
-It can guide humanity into the future if it learns from the lessons of history
+10) America has a unique historical role.
+It can guide humanity into the future, but only if it truly learns from history's lessons.